privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v2.x/getting-started.md

 }
 ```

-We see that there is an array named results, this contains the aggregated votes for each option, where each option is represented by an index in the array.
-In this case above, the first option (index 0) received a total of 9 votes, where every other option did not receive any votes.
+We observe an array named results, which holds the aggregated votes for each option.
+Each option corresponds to an index in the array.
+In the example above, the first option (index 0) received a total of 9 votes, while all other options received no votes

 The `totalSpentVoiceCredits` object contains the total amount of voice credits spent in the poll.
 This is the sum of all voice credits spent by all voters, and in quadratic voting, is the sum of the squares of all votes.